rohanmahy/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

 # Deterministic Encoding for Popular Tags {#Tags}

-The definitions of the following tags in {{-cddl}} allow variation in the data mode, thus it is useful to define a deterministic encoding for them should a particular deterministic protocol need one.
+The definitions of the following tags in {{-cddl}} allow variation in the data model, thus it is useful to define a deterministic encoding for them should a particular deterministic protocol need one.
 The tags defined in {{-cddl}} but not mentioned here have no variability in their data model.

 ## Date Strings, Tag 0